Michael Taber, Chair

 The Philosophy and Religious Studies Enhancement Fund

 The purpose of this endowed fund is to enrich student activities.
-This award is not limited to summer travel and can encompass a number of creative projects that serve to enhance the education and intellectual life of students.
+When used as an award, it is not limited to summer travel and can encompass a number of creative projects that serve to enhance the education and intellectual life of students.
 Proposals for specific activities (i.e. organization of student conferences, student attendance at professional conferences, summer travel plans, student publication opportunity, etc) can be made to the department chair at any time during the academic year.
 The department chair will solicit proposals in the spring semester.